UQ-PAC/BASIL/docs/il-cfg.md

     - A statement command within a block
     - A jump or call command within a block

-For example we define the language as horn clauses;
+For example we define the language as statements for horn clauses. (`A :- B` means B produces A, with `,` indicating conjunction and `;` indicating disjunction)

 First we have basic blocks belonging to a procedure.